jesusmartinez-garcia/2020-01-21-colchester-workshop/program.md

 ## Detailed schedule

 The detailed schedule will be announced closer to the event.
-We will hold an opening meeting on Monday at 10am to coordinate plans for the week, and follow a pattern of "Standups" at around 9am in the morning, and 4pm in the afternoon to communicate what we have worked on.
+We will open with a meeting on Monday at 10am to coordinate plans for the week, and follow a pattern of "Standups" each day at around 9am in the morning, and 4pm in the afternoon to communicate what we have worked on.

 We expect to close the meeting by 3pm on Friday.